bbauska/JS-Best-Projects/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch6">6.
 Form Validation</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Form validation is a useful aspect and used by many websites for client-side validation of user information, such as card and address details.
+<p>Form validation is a useful aspect and used by many websites for client-side validation of user information,
+such as card and address details.
 For example, if there is a mandatory input field name, the user may type a number, leave the field blank, or type just one letter.
-JS can validate this information.
+JS can validate this information.</p>

-The project below involves simple form validation.
+<p>The project below involves simple form validation.
 Of course, the project will need HTML elements as well.
-We have not carried out any extensive styling, only including basic elements in the HTML itself.
+We have not carried out any extensive styling, only including basic elements in the HTML itself.</p>

-Here is the complete code of a simple form with basic validations:
+<p>Here is the complete code of a simple form with basic validations:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>HTML: Form Validation</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->